IDMNYU/IdeationPrototypingSpring2022_Bennett/Future.md

 ### 30% of Final Grade

+For our final project, Future Dystopia, you will be creating a speculative design project.
+This project can be done as a team or as an individual.

+Imagine our civilization at least 20 years from now.
+Things have either collapsed beyond repair or life has become a harmonious dream.
+Through some crazy combination of wormholes and string theory, you have the opportunity to create a piece of information that will be sent back to the current population.

 ## Part 1: World Development
 Work to develop a future world.
 A world that is wildy imaginative.
 Yet it must be a world that is plausible and probable _in some form_. _Form_ means by some succession of plausible events.
 You are creating a world, where, as Hans Vaihinger writes in _The Philosophy of As If_,  "(t)he ideal is a practical fiction".